tpvets_logo.jpg (2726 bytes)

 For Dr Sing's cases at Toa Payoh Vets, the anaesthetic regime is usually:

 For fat cats or young ones less than 2 kg, half the above dose is sufficient but surgical anaesthesia is less than 10 minutes compared to 30 minutes in above full dose.
-If necessary, anaesthetic gas is given by mask for one minute to complete the surgery.
+If necessary, isoflurane anaesthetic gas at 5% is given by mask for one minute to effect to complete the surgery.

 Please note that the xylazine solution I used is 5X less potent than that used for the Zoletil combination at NANAS.
-It is 20 mg/100 ml xylazine, not 100 mg/ml.
+It is 20 mg/100 ml xylazine, not 100 mg/ml which is the bottle usually used for horses

 INCISION SITE.